Theoretical Models in Clin Psy

 Comprehensive and accurate coverage of the area clarity of argument and expression.
 Depth of insight into theoretical issues

-Outline key concepts of the major theories underpinning clinical psychology practice
+Outline key concepts of the major theories underpinning clinical psychology practice.
+For example, exploring the unique contribution that clinical psychology makes to mental health provision.

-Explain the distinctive approaches clinical psychologists take in conceptualising and dealing with difference and distress
+Explain the distinctive approaches clinical psychologists take in conceptualising and formulating distress.
+For example, applying a structured model to understand the various factors leading to and maintaining distress.

 Teaching and Learning Strategy

-Teaching will be interactive.
+Teaching will be delivered in various forms of didactic lecture, films, class demonstrations and small group interactions.
+You will be encouraged to be interactive.
 You will be expected to participate in class discussions in small groups.

 - Literacy - Proficiency in reading and writing through a variety of media